 The validity period for online orders: 3 months from the date of purchase.

-Chlamydia trachomatis - one of the most common sexually transmitted infections.
+Chlamydia trachomatis - one of the most common sexually transmitted infection agents.
 Chlamydia infection can often be asymptomatic, especially in its early stages.
-It affects both men and women, and can damage various parts of the body, including the genitals, rectum, and throat.
+It affects both men and women and can damage various parts of the body, including the genitals, rectum, and throat.
 Without symptoms, untreated chlamydia infection can lead to serious complications such as infertility, chronic infections, and Reiter's syndrome.
-Initial symptoms appear 1-3 weeks after infection.
-Women may experience abnormal vaginal discharge, pain during urination, bleeding between periods, and pain during intercourse.
-Men may experience abnormal discharge from the penis, pain during urination, and testicular pain and swelling.
-Regular check-ups and immediate treatment are crucial to prevent complications and reduce the risk of infecting others.
+The first symptoms appear 1-3 weeks after infection.
+Women may experience abnormal vaginal discharge, pain during urination, bleeding between periods, and pain during sexual intercourse.
+Men may experience abnormal penile discharge, pain during urination, and testicular pain and swelling.
+Regular check-ups and immediate treatment are very important to avoid complications and reduce the risk of infecting others.

 Neisseria gonorrhoeae - gonorrhea is a widespread infection transmitted through oral, vaginal, or anal sex.
 Symptoms usually appear 1–14 days after sexual contact with an infected person.
-Most women do not exhibit symptoms, but may experience bleeding between periods or during intercourse, and pain or burning during urination.
-If undetected, untreated, or improperly treated, the infection can spread to the upper genital tract, leading to complicated gonococcal infection that causes pelvic inflammatory disease, ectopic pregnancy, infertility in women, and penile edema, epididymitis in men.
+Most women do not show symptoms, but there may be bleeding between periods or during sex, pain, or burning during urination.
+If undetected, untreated, or improperly treated, the infection can spread to the upper reproductive tract and develop into complicated gonococcal infection, causing pelvic inflammatory diseases, ectopic pregnancy, infertility in women, and penile edema, epididymitis in men.

-Mycoplasma genitalium - this bacterium most commonly infects the urethra and cervix, and its infection can be asymptomatic.
-In some cases, untreated infection can lead to more serious complications, such as urethritis or cervicitis, infertility.
+Mycoplasma genitalium - this bacterium most commonly infects the urethra and cervix, and its infection can also be asymptomatic.
+In some cases, untreated infection can lead to more serious complications, such as inflammation of the urethra or cervix, infertility.

-Mycoplasma hominis, Ureaplasma urealyticum, Ureaplasma parvum - these bacteria can naturally be found in the genital organs (uterus, ovaries, prostate gland) and usually do not cause any symptoms or diseases.
-In certain cases, they can cause infections and symptoms that vary depending on the area of the genital organs affected pathologically.
+Mycoplasma hominis, Ureaplasma urealyticum, Ureaplasma parvum - these bacteria can naturally be found in the reproductive organs (uterus, ovaries, prostate gland) and usually do not cause any symptoms or diseases.
+In certain cases, they can cause infections and symptoms that vary depending on which part of the reproductive organs is affected pathogenically.

-Trichomonas vaginalis - the most common non-viral sexually transmitted pathogen worldwide.
-T. vaginalis can cause abnormal vaginal discharges (trichomoniasis) in women, while in men, it accounts for 10~12% of all non-gonococcal urethritis cases.
-The infection can be asymptomatic in at least 50% of women and 70~80% of men.
+Trichomonas vaginalis - the most common non-viral sexually transmitted pathogen in the world.
+T. vaginalis can cause abnormal vaginal discharge (trichomoniasis) in women, while in men, it causes 10~12% of all non-gonococcal urethritis cases.
+Infection can be asymptomatic in at least 50% of women and 70~80% of men.

 Reference: 19045